variousauthors/the-valley/NEXTSTEPS.md

      - [ ] moving onto the boat changes game states
      - [ ] collide with deep water and rivers, not shallow water
      - [ ] maybe dying sends you back to the boat

+ - [ ] refactor!
+The very manual way we draw the encounter UI we have a method for printing texts to the screen so we could instead build up the string to display during update and then pass that to our text rendering subroutine since it renders text into the window just like this

 CONTENT
  - An archipelago